POrTAL: Plan-Orchestrated Tree Assembly for Lookahead: BACKGROUND

-POMCP uses a tree structure to represent possible future histories.
-The root represents the current history $a_0 o_0 ... a_t o_t$, and nodes in the tree represent various histories $a_0 o_0 ... a_t o_t a_{t+1} o_{t+1} ...$.
-We will refer to nodes corresponding to histories ending in an observation as \textit{observation nodes} and nodes corresponding to histories ending in an action as \textit{action nodes}.
+Both POMCP and \alg{} represent the search space using a search tree, where nodes contain histories.
+The root corresponds to the agent's current history (\ie{} the sequence of actions and observations received so far).
+Then, levels of the tree alternate between \textit{observation nodes}, which contain histories $h_t$ ending with an observation $o_t$, and \textit{action nodes}, which contain histories $h_ta_{t + 1}$ ending in an action $a_{t + 1}$.